 The Hill Country Ride for AIDS has grown to be one of the most loved community events of the year.
 Thanks to enthusiastic and dedicated supporters, the Ride was voted “Best Bike Ride” for two years in a row in the Austin Chronicle Best of Austin Readers Poll!
 A Hill Country Rider summed it up for many when he said, “The fellowship and commitment to the cause is so strong on this Ride, and the money goes where it belongs.
 I am so proud!
 I’ll be back.”

 The Hill Country Ride for AIDS is for all levels of participants – new riders, occasional riders, and seasoned cyclists.
 The spirit of the event is that it’s a ride, not a race.
 Everyone is welcome.
 Some ride to honor a loved one.
 Some seek a physical challenge and want to achieve more than they ever thought they could.
 Others look to do something really big to help people living with AIDS.
-In 17 years, the Ride has distributed more than $5.7 million for services provided by the ten beneficiary agencies.
 It is the most successful single day AIDS ride in the country.
-And it is the largest HIV/AIDS fundraiser in the Austin area.
+And it is the largest HIV/AIDS fundraiser in central Texas.

 Be part of the most important ride of someone else’s life.